 Let’s say you have only a two-hour worth of sitting stock in your car manufacturing unit, with an aim to keep the storage costs low.
 But what will happen when a particular part of your cars, say headlights, are delivered an hour late?
 It could lead the tightly coupled production line to come to a standstill.
 So what are the delay costs that you have to factor in?
 Focusing solely on limiting stock is a myopic strategy, and in terms of your bottom line, the result is likely to be incurring more costs than the revenue it brings in.
 Organizations have to strike the correct balance between minimizing their stock and the stomach to meet customer demands.
-Threats to stock shortage must be contemplated well in advance, before it actually strikes.
-Remember, you can say “no” to you customer only if the crisis is really big.
+Threats to stock shortage must be contemplated well in advance before it actually strikes.
+Remember, you can say “no” to your customer only if the crisis is really big.

 2. Improve your distribution network